assafY/api-v1-client-csharp/docs/wallet.md

     class Program
     {
         private static Wallet _wallet;

         private static WalletCreator _walletCreator;

         static void Main(string[] args)
         {
-            using (ApiHelper apiHelper = new ApiHelper(apiCode: "your-api-code", serviceUrl: "url-to-service-my-wallet-v3"))
+            using (ApiHelper apiHelper = new ApiHelper(apiCode: "1770d5d9-bcea-4d28-ad21-6cbd5be018a8", serviceUrl: "http://127.0.0.1:3000/"))
             {
                 try
                 {
-                    _wallet = apiHelper.CreateWallet("your-wallet-guid", "your-wallet-password");
-                    _walletCreator = new WalletCreator();
+                    _walletCreator = apiHelper.CreateWalletCreator();

+                    // create a new wallet
+                    var newWallet = _walletCreator.Create("someComplicated123Password").Result;
+                    Console.WriteLine("The new wallet identifier is: {0}", newWallet.Identifier);

+                    // create an instance of an existing wallet (will be identical to the _wallet
+                    // created above in this specific example) _wallet = apiHelper.CreateWallet(newWallet.Identifier, "someComplicated123Password");

+                    // create a new address and attach a label to it WalletAddress newAddr = _wallet.NewAddress("test label 123").Result;
+                    Console.WriteLine("The new address is {0}", newAddr.AddressStr);

                     // get an address from your wallet and include only transactions with up to 3
-                    // confirmations in the balance
-                    WalletAddress addr = _wallet.GetAddressAsync("15urYnyeJe3gwbGJ74wcX89Tz7ZtsFDVew", 3).Result;
+                    // confirmations in the balance (in this example we use the address just created) WalletAddress addr = _wallet.GetAddressAsync(newAddr.AddressStr, 3).Result;
                     Console.WriteLine("The balance is {0}", addr.Balance);

-                    // create a new address and attach a label to it WalletAddress newAddr = _wallet.NewAddress("test label 123").Result;
-                    Console.WriteLine("The new address is {0}", newAddr.AddressStr);

                     // list the wallet balance
                     BitcoinValue totalBalance = _wallet.GetBalanceAsync().Result;